AlexTittoZach/Driver-Drowsiness-Detection-using-MediaPipe-n-OpenCV/README.md

 # Real-time Drowsiness Detection System

 A computer vision system that monitors user alertness by detecting eye closure and yawning in real-time, providing audio alerts to prevent drowsiness-related accidents.
+The system uses pre-trained model ie Mediapipe Face Mesh.
+NOT trained using any dataset.

 ## Features